Robust Classification via a Single Diffusion Model: Introduction

 \section{Introduction}

-A longstanding problem of deep learning is the vulnerability to adversarial examples \cite{fgsm,szegedy2013intriguing}, which are maliciously generated by adding human-imperceptible perturbations to natural examples, but can cause deep learning models to make erroneous predictions.
-Since the adversarial robustness problem leads to security threats in real-world applications (e.g., face recognition \cite{dong2019efficient,Sharif2016Accessorize}, autonomous driving \cite{cao2021invisible,jing2021too}, healthcare \cite{finlayson2019adversarial}), there has been a lot of work on defending against adversarial examples, such as adversarial training \cite{fgsm,pgd,zhang2019theoretically}, image denoising \cite{liao2018defense,samangouei2018defense,song2017pixeldefend}, certified defenses \cite{cohen2019certified,raghunathan2018certified,wong2018provable}.
+A longstanding problem of deep learning is the vulnerability to adversarial examples \citep{szegedy2013intriguing, fgsm}, which are maliciously generated by applying human-imperceptible perturbations to natural examples, but can cause deep learning models to make erroneous predictions.
+As the adversarial robustness problem leads to security threats in real-world applications (e.g., face recognition \citep{Sharif2016Accessorize, dong2019efficient}, autonomous driving \citep{cao2021invisible,jing2021too}, healthcare \citep{finlayson2019adversarial}), there is a lot of work on defending against adversarial examples, such as adversarial training \citep{pgd,zhang2019theoretically,wang2023better_diffusion_improve_AT}, image denoising \citep{liao2018defense,samangouei2018defense,song2017pixeldefend}, certified defenses \citep{raghunathan2018certified,wong2018provable,cohen2019certified}.

-Recently, diffusion models have emerged as a powerful family of generative models, consisting of a forward diffusion process that gradually perturbs data with Gaussian noises and a reverse generative process that learns to remove noise from the perturbed data \cite{ddpm,nichol2021improved,sohl2015deep,song2020score_diffusion_sde}.
+Recently, diffusion models have emerged as a powerful family of generative models, consisting of a forward diffusion process that gradually perturbs data with Gaussian noise and a reverse generative process that learns to remove noise from the perturbed data \citep{sohl2015deep,ddpm,nichol2021improved,song2020score_diffusion_sde}.
 Some researchers have tried to apply diffusion models to improving adversarial robustness in different ways.
-For example, the adversarial images can be purified through the forward and reverse processes of diffusion models before feeding into the classifier \cite{blau2022threat,nie2022diffpure,wang2022guided}.
-Besides, the generated data from diffusion models can significantly improve adversarial training \cite{rebuffi2021fixing_data_aug_improve_at,wang2023better_diffusion_improve_AT}, achieving the state-of-the-art results on robustness benchmarks \cite{croce2020robustbench}.
+For example, the adversarial images can be purified through the forward and reverse processes of diffusion models before feeding into the classifier \citep{blau2022threat,nie2022diffpure,wang2022guided}.
+Besides, the generated data from diffusion models can significantly improve adversarial training \citep{rebuffi2021fixing_data_aug_improve_at,wang2023better_diffusion_improve_AT}, achieving the state-of-the-art results on robustness benchmarks \citep{croce2020robustbench}.
 These works show promise of diffusion models in the field of adversarial robustness.